Join me!

 A Natural Alternative to Pesticides

 One of the main reasons I developed this natural pest spray is that I don’t like using pesticides or anything that kills insects.
-I believe every creature has its place…just not in my garden!
-Pesticides are not only obviously harmful to the pest itself, but can damage the ecosystem of your garden.
+I believe every creature has its place…just not always on my favourite plants!
+Pesticides are not only obviously harmful to the pest itself, but can also damage the ecosystem of your garden.

 Pesticides kill more than “harmful” bugs.
 They can hurt or deter the good ones too such as helpful pollinating and predatory insects like bees, butterflies, green lacewings, hover flies, and more.